memgraph/docs/docs/how-to-guides/create-backup.md

 ### 2. Copy the snapshot into the data directory

-Copy the snapshot or WAL directory or, empty it and then copy a single WAL or snapshot file into it.
+Copy the data directory or, empty the `snapshots` and `wal` directories, then copy a single WAL or snapshot file into the respective folders.

 If you need help copying the files from the Docker container, check out the [Working with docker